-We talked to many people along the way: a 20-year-old girl studying textile engineering who was there on her own, an older couple who insisted their adult son stay with his family so only 2/3 of their family would be at risk, an older woman who was crying under her mask and whose daughter’s school friend had mysteriously died after being detained.
-There were stories of terrible police brutality, of thousands of young detainees held incommunicado, of gang rapes of female prisoners and of one arrested girl, a competitive swimmer, whose naked body was found floating in HK harbour.
-There is a lot of anger at police, at government and at China, especially at their total lack of accountability.
-As a retired civil servant told us, the HK police had been well-respected members of the community — proudly regarded as the best police force in Asia — but trust is broken and they are now seen as a violent occupying army.
+We talked to many people along the way: a 20-year-old girl studying textile engineering who was there on her own, an older couple who insisted their adult son stay home with his wife and child so only part of the family would be at risk, an older woman who was crying under her mask, whose daughter’s school friend had mysteriously died after being detained.
+There were stories of terrible police brutality, of thousands of young detainees held incommunicado and without bail, of gang rapes of female prisoners and of one arrested girl, a competitive swimmer, whose naked body was found floating in HK harbour.
+There is a lot of anger at police, at the HK government and at China, especially at the total lack of accountability.
+As a retired civil servant told us, the HK police had been a well-respected part of the community — until recently regarded as the best police force in Asia — but trust is broken and the HK Police is now seen as a violent occupying army.

-A recent losing candidate for HK’s legislature — a Beijing supporter — had his face plastered all over the tarmac so that he was trod upon and ground into the dirt.
-There was a bit of graffiti but not a lot.
-It doesn’t pretend to be art but contains serious political messages.
+A recent losing candidate for HK’s legislature — a Beijing supporter — had his face plastered all over the road so that he was trod upon and ground into the dirt.
+Political graffiti was everywhere.

 The democracy movement has created a lot of stress in HK society.
-Many Hong Kongers or their parents arrived as refugees in the ’50s and ’60s, escaping savage communist repression and politically-motivated starvation so there is a well-founded fear of the Chinese Communist Party.
+Many Hong Kongers or their parents arrived as refugees in the ’50s and ’60s, escaping savage communist repression, rampant murder and torture, and politically-motivated starvation so they have a well-founded fear of the Chinese Communist Party.
 With the support of enlightened colonial officials, these proud Hong Kongers — that is how they identify, as opposed to “Chinese” — built a free, prosperous, and well-ordered society and they want to preserve it.
 Nonetheless, while authoritarian, repressive, one-party China is an enormous threat to Hong Kong’s future, the protests are an immediate challenge to public order, business and employment.
-It’s a difficult situation that creates many personal conflicts and divisions.
+It’s a difficult situation that creates many personal conflicts and divisions, even ripping families apart.
 Nonetheless, normal life continues and Hong Kong remains a safe, dynamic and exciting city.

 We moved very little in the two hours we spent there.
 Occasionally, people would hold their arms up in an X and the crowd would reverse course to take pressure off the front.
 Suddenly the signal would change and everyone would start forward again.
 At one point an ambulance needed access and the crowd parted to allow it a full lane of travel.
 It was remarkable.

 As the afternoon progressed we learned that police had tear-gassed marchers halfway along the route.
 A human chain was formed and equipment — umbrellas, helmets and masks — was quickly passed two km down the line to where it was needed.
-It was a remarkable process and happened very fast.
-Fellow marchers became concerned and advised us to leave so we retraced our steps, got on the train and headed back to our hotel.
-During the evening, police buses were seen throughout Hong Kong and many arrests were reported.
+It was an efficient process.
+Eventually, marchers became concerned and advised us to leave so we retraced our steps, got on the train and headed back to our hotel.
+During the evening, we saw several police buses and understand there were many arrests.